BrajBliss/netflixClone/README.md

 SECRET_KEY = YourSecretKey for CryptoJS
 ```

+### Remember to replace Bearer `token` with your accessToken using login api

 > Started on 5th October (README update soon)
-> ATM: working on connecting client and server sides
+> ATM: working on connecting client and server sides with admin panel